 If you start your day by eating a bowl of pinto beans with avocado and spinach, a bowl of homemade soup, or sweet potatoes with berries and cashew cream, your entire day will feel different.

-You will have more energy, you won’t catapult into the 10am slump, or hit that 2pm wall.
-You will crave less sweets and processed carbs throughout the day and you will have better focus all day long.
+You’ll have more energy, you won’t fall into the 10am slump or hit that 2pm wall.
+You will crave less sweets and processed carbs throughout the day and you’ll have better focus all day long.

-You know that raw salads are important to add to the diet, I know that raw salads are important to add to the diet.
+You know that raw salads are important to add to your diet.
+I know that raw salads are important to add to my diet.
 I don’t think anyone needs convincing of this.